arcadiapage/arcadiapage.github.io/_posts/2021-10-27-i-totally-revamped-my-bullet-journal-here-s-what-i-did-to-make-it-better.md

 The way I Bullet Journal now is simple and not fussy.
 Plus, my current approach effectively answers a few common pain points of Bullet Journaling, those being:

 1. Cramped future planning.
-2. Difficulty handling re-occuring tasks.
+2. Difficulty handling re-occurring tasks.
 3. Having to buy three or four notebooks over the entire year.
 4. Spending a lot of time setting it up.
 5. Struggling to find relevant notes (this was a problem for me, at least.)